Have you ever seen a decked out 4×4 and immediately knew there wasn’t a snowball’s chance in hell that it was road legal?

 After all, nothing is more exciting than picking up your new rig from the dealership and heading straight to your local 4×4 accessories supplier to deck it out.

-From insanely high lift kits, bigger tyres, overloaded roof racks, bullbars, and more, the list is endless.
+From insanely high lift kits to bigger tyres, overloaded roof racks, bullbars, and more, the list is endless.

 Although some of these upgrades may increase your performance off-road, allow for extra storage or simply enhance your on-road appeal, you could also end up getting yellow stickered by the coppers.